SoleimanRahmani/Flask-API-for-spam-detection/README.md

 ```

-And the model with best can be obtained:
+And the best model can be obtained:

 ```python
 print('The model with best test Accuracy')